Skip to main content

 InputCommentsDefault

-Snowflake Identifier URLThe Snowflake URL for you account.
-Has to have the format: https://.snowflakecomputing.com
+Snowflake Identifier URLThe Snowflake URL for your account.
+Format: https://[account-identifier].snowflakecomputing.com

-Statement Handle IDThe ID of the statement handle.
+Statement Handle IDThe unique identifier of the statement handle returned from an asynchronous query execution.

 Debug RequestEnabling this flag will log out the current request.false